Elise Augustat: Life

 As revolution gave way to acute austerity, in 1923 she became a member of the Action Committee at the Lägerdorf branch of the recently merged Federation of German Trade Unions (Allgemeiner Deutsche Gewerkschaftsbund / ADGB).
 From 1924 she was also representing the Communist Party on the Lägerdorf district council, retaining this position till 1931.

 In November 1926 she was a delegate at the first national congress of the Roten Frauen- und Mädchenbundes (RFMB), the female section of a quasi-military wing of the Communist Party.
 In 1929 she joined the party's regional leadership team (Bezirksleitung) for Wasserkante, the region covering Hamburg and Schleswig-Holstein, within which she headed up the women's section.
 Her department was primarily concerned with equal pay for women and with promoting changes to Section 218, of the Criminal Code, a very restrictive abortion law.
-In the same year she was elected as a member of the Schleswig-Holstein regional parliament.
+In the same year she was elected as a member of the Schleswig-Holstein provincial parliament.
 She move to Hamburg in 1930, where the regional party leadership was based.

 In the 1930 general election she was elected to the national parliament (Reichstag) where she sat as one of the 77 Communist Party members, representing a Hamburg voting district (Wahlkreis 34).
 She remained a member till democracy was terminated during the first part of 1933.
 In 1931–32 she was sent for training to the Soviet Union.
 Having returned late in 1932, with the political situation becoming increasingly threatening, she was already preparing, with party comrades, for a possible future ban on the party.
 In January 1933 the backdrop indeed changed dramatically when Nazis took power and converted Germany into a one-party dictatorship.
 Work for the Communist Party was now illegal.

 A large number of communists went into hiding, while the Hitler government set about rounding up all the communist members of the former national parliament (Reichstag).
 In March 1933 Augustat moved to a new address (still in Hamburg), possibly in order to conceal her presence in the city.
 Two months after that, in May 1933, she was arrested following a denunciation in nearby Itzehoe, from where she was taken into investigative custody back in Hamburg.
 The criminal case against her had already been opened, in absentia, on 20 April 1933.
 The charge was "Preparation of High Treason" (Vorbereitung zum Hochverrat).
 Nevertheless, the charges were formally laid only in December 1933 and her trial concluded on 15 January 1934.
 Despite the lengthy pretrial detention period, the trial itself, held at the Hamburg Regional High Court ended in an acquittal, suggesting a lack of compelling evidence in support of the prosecution case.